 6. Bálint Bakfark

-He had his heart set on working for the French King as his lutenist, but he discovered that the position was already filled after traveling to Paris.
+Virtuous lutenist Bálint Bakfark was a popular composer in the 1500s and Renaissance era.
+Born an orphan in Brasso, Hungary, in 1526, he had his heart set on working for the French king as his lutenist, but he discovered that the position was already filled after traveling to Paris.

 Eventually, he worked as the court lutenist for Sigismund II Augustus of Jagiellon, Poland, and started touring around Europe.